WANGAR1/lumen-ra-frontend-fork/README.md

-# LumenRA Frontend
+# Lumen-Ra Frontend

 ## About the Project
-LumenRA is a team project aimed at helping and guiding men to support women better in their lives.
+Lumen-Ra is a team project aimed at helping and guiding men to support women better in their lives.
 The frontend is built with **React.js** and **Vite** to provide a fast, responsive, and interactive user experience.
 I structured the app using **reusable components**, making it easy to maintain and extend as we add more features.

 ---